Dendera: Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
 According to the Köppen climate classification system, Dendera has a hot desert climate, abbreviated "BWh" on climate maps.

 Sponsors

-Ptolemy XII before Hathor and Philae, at the Hathor Temple, Dendera, which he built in 54 BC.
+Ptolemy XII Auletes before Hathor and Isis (at Philae).
+Construction at Dendera began in 54 BC, under this Ptolemy.

 Ptolemy XII before Isis and Osiris, at the Hathor Temple, Dendera.

-Roman Emperor Domitian on the Northern gate of the Temple of Hathor.
+Roman Emperor Domitian on the northern gate of the Temple of Hathor.